Green Hydrogen

 The investment allows improvement of industrial processes, making them more sustainable through the production and consumption of green hydrogen without associated emissions and improving the performance of the processes involved.

-More than 30 green hydrogen development projects (including e-methanol and green ammonia) in countries where Iberdrola has a strong portfolio of renewable energy
+We have a range of green hydrogen development projects – including e-methanol and green ammonia – in countries where Iberdrola has a strong renewable energy portfolio.

 Green Hydrogen Map